JetBrains/kotlin-web-site/pages/docs/tutorials/native/using-intellij-idea.md

 type: tutorial
 layout: tutorial
 title:  "Hello Kotlin/Native using IntelliJ IDEA"
-description: "A look at how to a Kotlin/Native application using IntelliJ IDEA"
+description: "A look at how to create a Kotlin/Native application using IntelliJ IDEA"
 authors: Hadi Hariri
 date: 2020-01-15
 ---